 Because of these extra services, managed WordPress hosting is much more expensive than shared hosting.

-Now that you know the basics of shared vs. managed WordPress hosting, let’s take a look at the pros and cons of each.
+Now that you know the basics of managed WordPress hosting vs. shared hosting, let’s take a look at the pros and cons of each.

 Pros and Cons of Shared Hosting

 As with any service, there are pros and cons to shared hosting.
 Let’s take a look at them.